Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Results and Discussion

 In Table \ref{hfs}, we list the values of $A/\mu$ and $B/Q$ from our calculations.
 As evident from the table, our results also incorporate the corrections from Breit, QED and perturbative triples.
-As discernible from Fig. \ref{fig_unperturbed}(d), these interactions have significant contributions of HFS constants.
+As discernible from Fig. \ref{fig_unperturbed}(d), these interactions have significant contributions to HFS constants.
 For $A$, the largest contributions from Breit, self-energy and vacuum polarization are observed to be $\approx$ 0.7, 0.9 and 2\%, respectively, in the case of $^1P_{1}$ state.
 The largest contribution from perturbative triples is, however, 6\% for $^1P_{1}$ state.
-Interestingly, we observed an opposite trend of Breit+QED and perturbative triples contributions to $B$.
-We find, the contributions from Breit and QED effects are more than the perturbative triples.
-The combined Breit+QED contribution is observed to be about 7\% for $B$ of $^1P_{1}$ state, whereas the contribution from perturbative triples is observed to be 0.9\%.
-The state $^3P_{1}$ is also observed to show a similar trend of Breit+QED and perturbative triples contributions.
+Interestingly, for $B$, the contributions from Breit and QED effects are observed to be more than the perturbative triples.
+The combined Breit+QED contribution is observed to be about 7\% for $B$ of $^1P_{1}$ state, whereas the contribution from the perturbative triples is observed to be 0.9\%.
+The state $^3P_{1}$ is observed to show a similar trend for Breit+QED and perturbative triples contributions.

-By combining our theory results for $A/\mu$ and $B/Q$ with experiment \cite{raeder-18} for $^1P_{1}$, we extract the $\mu$ and $Q$ as 0.512 $\mu_N$ and 3.12 ${\rm eb}$, respectively.
+By combining our FSRCC results for $A/\mu$ and $B/Q$ with experiment \cite{raeder-18} for $^1P_{1}$, we extract the $\mu$ and $Q$ as $-0.512$ $\mu_N$ and $-3.12$ ${\rm eb}$, respectively.
 Our extracted $\mu$ is in good agreement with the CI + all-order value, -0.527 $\mu_N$, from work \cite{raeder-18}.
-The reason for the small difference could however be attributed to the inclusion of nonlinear CC terms in our method; whereas, CI + all-order \cite{raeder-18} refers to a linearized coupled-cluster.
+The reason for the small difference could, however, be attributed to the inclusion of nonlinear CC terms in our method; whereas, CI + all-order \cite{raeder-18} is equivalent to linearized coupled-cluster.
 Our extracted $Q$, however, differs by a factor of {\em two} from the CI + all-order value, 5.9 ${\rm eb}$ \cite{raeder-18}.
 The observed discrepancy likely arises from a missing factor of half in the expression for the quadrupole HFS constant employed in Ref. \cite{raeder-18}.